skranz/RTutor/vignettes/Guide for fixing errors when solving a problem set.md

     ```
 ```

-Never the change those start and end lines!
+Never change those start and end lines!

-Such things can happen by accident, however, e.g. you may accidently remove the footer line of the code chunk.
+Changing these lines can happen by accident, however.
+E.g. you may accidently remove the footer line of the code chunk and get something like

     a) Compute in R 5*5
     ```{r }